I Am Travis Yeargan.

 He has been involved in a range of cybersecurity engagement teams, involving the organizational and technical aspects of Information Security.

-He is also a proud member of the FBI's Infragard Program, Cyber Health Working Group,
+He is also a proud BOARD MEMBER of the FBI's Infragard Program in the Kansas City & Central MO Alliance, also a member of the Cyber Health Working Group,

-& the United States Secret Service’s Kansas City Electronic Crimes Task Force.
+& the participating member of the United States Secret Service’s Kansas City Electronic Crimes Task Force events.

 Why you should encourage attacks on your organization?